fastats/learning/performance/2017_06_performance_basics/readme.md

 Those of you familiar with linear algebra will now know why we started with MMM in order to show multiple optimizations and concepts for a single algorithm.
-We will move onto other linear algebra topics in later articles.
+We will move onto other linear algebra topics in later articles, but it is worth noting that FMA forms the basis of a number of building blocks of numerical coding, and that it has been specifically optimised in CPU hardware.

 # What we've learned.